UX and UI Testing: Get and Retain Users With A-Level UX

 UX testing can also be performed manually.
 As the main criteria of the UX tests are “best practice” and “common sense,” this type of testing should be carried out by specialists who have worked with similar products before.
 Relevant experience is required so the tester can understand the requirements for the UI elements – what is the right location of those elements, what color should they come in, or how should they change when the users interact with them.

-When Do We Perform UX Testing?
+When Should You Perform UX Testing?

 The necessity and the frequency of the UX tests performed usually depend on the goals the company is pursuing.
 For example, if the company adds some new features to its product – UX testing is a must.
 It is also highly recommended to regularly analyze client feedback with the help of automated tools.

-While UI and UX design testing are two types of testing with the heaviest reliance on the human eye and touch, the right testing tools can make the testing process more all-encompassing and efficient, giving the team a clearer picture and producing more reliable results.
+While UI and UX design testing are two types of testing with the heaviest reliance on the human eye and touch, the right testing tools can make the testing process more all-encompassing and efficient.
+Giving the team a clearer picture and producing more reliable results.
 Below is the list of UI/UX testing tools our team uses on a regular basis:

 • GTmetrix – creates a final report for the pages and offers various recommendations to resolve the issues.